FAQs

 What is the Scheduled Transport Accident benefit?

-This benefit provides a lump sum payment if you suffer death or permanent paralysis because of an accident while you are travelling on or in a scheduled transport, including boarding and alighting, during your journey.
+Benefit E2 Scheduled Transport Accident provides a lump sum payment if you suffer death or permanent loss of use of two or more limbs because of an accident while you are travelling on or in a scheduled transport, including boarding and alighting, during a covered trip.

-If I have not met the requirements for Scheduled Transport Accident cover will this affect the rest of my cover under the policy?
+If I have not met the special activation requirement for Scheduled Transport Accident cover will this affect the rest of my cover under the policy?

-No. While you will not be eligible for the benefit of Scheduled Transport Accident you can still be covered under your overseas travel insurance policy for all other benefits - including Section 4.
-Personal Accident - provided you meet the normal policy eligibility criteria.
+No. While you will not be eligible for the Scheduled Transport Accident benefit you can still be covered under your overseas travel insurance policy for all other benefits - including Benefit E1 Death or Permanent Disablement - provided you have met the normal policy eligibility and activation requirements for the trip.